smartcontractkit/chainlink-testing-framework/book/src/libs/wasp/first_test.md

-# WASP - First Test
+# WASP - First Test (RPS Test)

 ## Requirements
 * Go installed
-* Loki instance running (read how to start a local instance [here](./local_loki_grafana_stack))
+* Loki

-Let's start by creating a very simple test that will send 5 HTTP requests per second for 60 seconds.
+Let's start by creating a simple test that sends 5 HTTP requests per second for 60 seconds.

-We will use a `Gun` that's designed for stateless protocols like HTTP and situations where we execute a single operation.
+We will use a `Gun`, which is designed for stateless protocols like HTTP or measuring throughput.

-All that a `Gun` needs to do is implement this single-method interface:
+A `Gun` only needs to implement this single-method interface:

 ```go
 type Gun interface {
 	Call(l *Generator) *Response
 }
 ```

+### Defining the Gun

-So here we go!
-First let's define a struct that will hold our `Gun` implementation:
+First, let's define a struct that will hold our `Gun` implementation:

 ```go
 type ExampleGun struct {
 	target string